-Illinois implemented most of the new criminal background check requirements established under the CCDBG Act.
-However, certain criminal background check requirements for childcare providers remained unimplemented as of March 1, 2018, and significant challenges may delay full implementation until 2019 or 2020.
-Specifically, these challenges include unavailable finances and staff to process the background checks, data system limitations, and required changes to State laws or policies and procedures.
-Illinois currently has until September 30, 2018, to implement the new criminal background check requirements.
-The outstanding challenges may lead Illinois to request an additional 1-year waiver from the Administration for Children and Families to address the challenges and comply with the new requirements.
+Georgia implemented most of the new criminal background check requirements established under the CCDBG Act.
+However, certain criminal background check requirements for childcare providers remained unimplemented as of March 2, 2018, and significant challenges may delay full implementation until 2019 or 2020.
+Specifically, Georgia said that there does not appear to be a solution for resolving the issue of complying with the inter-State criminal background check requirement because other States do not have an incentive to respond to an applicant's request or Georgia's request for background check information.

+According to Georgia, another significant challenge is the cost of providing supervision of provisional childcare staff while background check results are pending.
+Georgia has until September 30, 2018, to implement the childcare providers' criminal background check requirements.
+The outstanding challenges may mean that Georgia will not fully implement all of the requirements before the deadline, and, therefore, Georgia may request an additional 1-year waiver from the Administration for Children and Families to address the challenges and comply with the new criminal background check requirements.